 - ½ tsp ground black pepper

 - Pour boiling water over the dried mushrooms, allow to sit per package instructions.

 - Cut meat into bite-size pieces.
 Slice the garlic cloves.
 Break the bay leaves into small pieces.
 Add the bay leaves, garlic, salt and pepper to meat and mix.
 Refrigerate until ready to use.

 - In a large pot, bring chicken broth and water to a boil.

 - Rinse seasoning off meat.
-Add the meat, bay leaf and barley to pot.
+Add the meat, bay leaf, mushrooms and barley to pot.
 Turn heat down to medium, cook about 30 minutes.
 Remove scum and fat that accumulates and floats to the top during cooking.